JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_01/arrays.md

  8
 ```

 As has already been said, the elements of a vector share the same type.
 In this case, we have a vector with elements of type `Int64`.
-If we try to append the value that is not representable as `Int64` it will result in an errors
+If we try to append a value that is not representable as `Int64`, it will result in an error.

 ```jldoctest vectors
 julia> append!(v, 3.0)